Designed so we can’t read your mail

 - Any usable Vault Encryption Key.
 The wrapped VEK is opaque ciphertext; without your Epistles password, the KEK that unwraps it cannot be derived.

-- Any usable OAuth refresh token, IMAP password, or JMAP session blob.
+- Any usable IMAP password, JMAP session blob, or iCloud app-specific password.
 These decrypt only with the VEK.

 - Any email content, no subjects on inbound mail, no bodies, no recipient lists, no attachments.
 None of that touches our servers.